brannerchinese/rc_study_plans/projects/postponed_tasks.md

 #### **Color-match project**

- * [Ｘ] Color-match iteration 9: Add default values to RGB channel-fields and display their combined color as User adjusts values.
- * [Ｘ] Color-match iteration: Can you present on Thursday?
- * [　] Color-match iteration 10: Add color parity challenge along with sum-to-white challenge.
-Can you display hues of individual channel-fields?
+ * [　] Color-match iteration 10: Can you display hues of individual channel-fields?
+After this, time to work on actual color-match game.
  * [　] Color-match iteration: Try on other browsers.

  * [Ｏ] Color-match iteration: add a graphical picker (try for three linear sliders, one for each of RGB).
 This seems a lot more complicated than I had thought.
 Study the W3Schools implementation: